 Containers make it easy to add a splash of color here and there, plus you can move them around the garden to change things up!

 Cottage or “English” gardens got their start as far back as the late 1400’s in England and France.
 They were essentially edible and ornamental plots around small, humble cottage and featured plants that grew well in England’s cool, wet climate.

-These plants included old-fashioned favorites like foxglove, hollyhocks, irises, daisies, hydrangeas, roses, peonies, hostas, lupines, violas, pansies, phlox, Johnny jump-ups, primrose, delphinium, wisteria, snapdragons, bachelor’s buttons, columbine and bleeding hearts.
+These plants included old-fashioned favorites like foxglove, hollyhocks, irises, daisies, hydrangeas, roses, peonies, hostas, lupines, violas, pansies, phlox, Johnny-jump-ups, primrose, delphinium, wisteria, snapdragons, bachelor’s buttons, columbine and bleeding hearts.

 However, if these plants don’t grow well in your area, you can still find and select low-maintenance plants that thrive where you live.
-For instance, in hot, dry climates there are a number heat-tolerant and water-wise plants that can be combined to create a “cottage garden” feel.
-These include Jerusalem sage, guara, Flower Carpet groundcover roses, lambs ear, cosmos, agapanthus (the Storm series, the only one used at the Dallas Arboretum, is especially drought-tolerant), coreopsis, penstemon, Festival cordyline, salvia ‘May Night’ and Russian sage.
+For instance, in hot, dry climates there are a number of heat-tolerant and water-wise plants that can be combined to create a “cottage garden” feel.
+These include Jerusalem sage, guara, Flower Carpet groundcover roses, lambs ear, cosmos, agapanthus (the Storm series, the only one used at the Dallas Arboretum, is especially drought-tolerant), coreopsis, penstemon, Festival cordyline, Salvia ‘May Night’ and Russian sage.